Ngnghm/ngnghm.github.io/_src/posts/1111-11-11-chapter-5-upgrade.md

-of course, and that's the joke, no external force can possibly cause the bits that compose the software to change and degrade — on the contrary, the problem is precisely that the software fails to change when the world around does and requires the software to adapt so as to remain relevant.
+of course, and that's the joke, no external force can possibly cause the bits that compose the software to change and degrade — on the contrary, the problem is precisely that the software fails to change when the world around does change and requires the software to adapt so as to remain relevant.
-Ngnghm told me that the analogy makes sense to Houyhnhnms but isn't as humorous: it isn't the software, but the _relationship of the software with the world_, that rots;
+Ann told me that the analogy makes sense to Houyhnhnms but isn't as humorous: it isn't the software, but the _relationship of the software with the world_, that rots;
 the degradation thus applies not to the _computer_ system, but to the _computing_ system, as constituted not just by the computer, but also by the sentient programmers and users,